Energy in Tasmania: Battery Of The Nation proposal

 Since joining the NEM and the commissioning of Basslink, Tasmania has both imported and exported electricity.
 Tasmania's net import/export balance has varied over that time depending on changes to climate regulations and dam water levels; in 2020, it was a small net importer.

 Hydro Tasmania, a Tasmanian government-owned enterprise that owns and operates most of Tasmania's electricity generation, has proposed the large-scale export of dispatchable power from renewable sources to mainland Australia in a concept called "Battery of the Nation".
 Hydroelectricity, compared to solar and wind power, can be available at any time of day or night and independent of short-term weather conditions.
 Surplus energy (from when other renewable energy is abundant and demand is low) can also be stored using pumped storage, or simply by running generators when demand is high and reserving water in dams when it is not.
 The Battery Of The Nation concept seeks to determine how Tasmania's hydropower and wind capacity can be configured to provide dispatchable power to mainland Australia.
+By 2025, Hydro Tasmania confirmed they have switched from base load supply to dispatchable generation.

 The federal government has provided several substantial grants totalling more than A$120 million for planning for pumped storage, the Marinus Link interconnector, and funding for upgrades to Tarraleah Power Station to increase its dispatchable capacity.

 TasNetworks, the monopoly transmission provider in Tasmania owned by the state government, has conducted a feasibility study for Marinus Link, the interstate connector enabling the project, and has concluded that the project is feasible, will provide a commercial rate of return for its operators, and that overall benefits will exceed the costs.
 Some expert commentators have expressed doubts as to the economic viability of the concept and associated projects, given the decreasing prices for battery storage which could be built in mainland Australia without the need for an undersea connection, and environmentalists have opposed the project.

 Gas

 Tasmania is connected to the Australian east coast gas grid through the undersea Tasmanian Gas Pipeline, which was completed in 2002.
 As of 2022, the gas distribution network covers parts of Hobart, Launceston, and Devonport; however, large parts of those cities are not serviced by gas pipelines.
-Tasmanian households are not heavy users of natural gas, with an average of only $45 per household spent on gas.Average expenditure on LPG is higher at about $72 per household annually.
+Tasmanian households are not heavy users of natural gas, with an average of only $45 per household spent on gas.
+Average expenditure on LPG is higher at about $72 per household annually.

-The gas distribution grid is run by the privately-owned Tas Gas Networks.
+The gas distribution grid is run by the privately owned Tas Gas Networks.
 There are two gas retailers operating in Tasmania, the retail arm of Tas Gas, Tas Gas Retail, and the Tasmanian government-owned Aurora Energy.
 A third retailer, Weston Energy, collapsed in May 2022.